rohanthavarajah/homepage/README.md

 - M.E., Computational Science and Engineering | Harvard University (_May 2018_)
 - B.A.
 Hon, Economics and Mathematics | Columbia University (_May 2011_)

 ### Thesis: Crowdsourcing with Evolving Annotators.
-A Bayesian model to combine votes from multiple annotators with varying skill, simultaneously inferring object labels, credibility paths and task difficulty.

-Crowdsourcing with Evolving Annotators.
 A Bayesian model to combine votes from multiple annotators with varying skill, simultaneously inferring object labels, credibility paths and task difficulty.

 [Repo](https://github.com/rohanthavarajah/timevariant_annotators.git)